 “Quite simply,” says Dr. Rodrigues, “there are just a lot more demands on kids these days than there used to be.
 You tell a kid that they need to get to bed earlier and the first thing they say is, ‘Well then how am I going to get my homework done?
 I need to be up late on the computer.’”

 Growing frequency of headaches in children

 Little wonder, then, that headaches are a fairly normal part of childhood these days.
-“The frequency of headaches among children is quite high,” says John Gaitanis, MD, chief of pediatric neurology at Floating.
+“The frequency of headaches among children is quite high,” says John Gaitanis, MD, chief of pediatric neurology at Tufts Children's.
 “Most kids will experience headaches—a very high percentage will have occasional occurrences.”
 Indeed, according to the American Academy of Pediatrics, headaches are one of the three most common reasons that children go to the doctor.

 When kids see their local pediatrician for headaches, Dr. Gaitanis says the doctor’s main goal is to check for signs of the most serious potential causes: tumors, meningitis, concussion, or problems with the neck or jaw.

 “After that, pediatricians may not be comfortable with exactly what should come next,” Dr. Gaitanis says.
 “In those instances, they often refer their patients to a neurologist.”

 Once a child has been referred, Dr. Gaitanis and Dr. Rodrigues begin by categorizing the headaches as primary or secondary.
 Primary headaches do not have an underlying cause.
 Migraine headaches, for instance, have no underlying cause, though they do have triggers.
 In certain children, Dr. Gaitanis says, sleep disturbance, hot weather, dehydration, and certain foods can all set off migraine headaches.